NeoGeographyToolkit/StereoPipeline/docs/tools/point2las.rst

     Approximate number of samples to pick from the input cloud to find the outlier cutoff based on triangulation error.

---ecef
-    Save the point cloud in ECEF, rather than with a projection relative to a datum.

 --threads <integer (default: 0)>
     Select the number of threads to use for each process.
 If 0, use the value in ~/.vwrc.